Chesty Morgan: Career

-Morgan began her career as a stripper in the early 1970s, using the name Zsa Zsa.
+Following moving to the United States in the late 1950s, and the death of her husband in 1965, Morgan began her career as a stripper in the early 1970s, using the name Zsa Zsa.
 A nightclub owner suggested she call herself "Chesty Morgan".
 She never stripped below the waist, and in traditional burlesque fashion, valued the tease as much as the strip.
 She was occasionally arrested, allegedly for letting men near the stage touch the tops of her breasts to verify that they were real.

 Unlike many of the modern adult entertainment stars with large breasts, Morgan's were not augmented with implants.
 According to the 1988 edition of Guinness Movie Facts & Feats, her bust measurement is the largest on record for a film star.

 She starred in two Doris Wishman films in 1974: Deadly Weapons and Double Agent 73.
 She was also filmed by Federico Fellini as Barbarina in Fellini's Casanova, but her scenes were cut.
 Clips from Doris Wishman's two 1970s sexploitation films, based around Morgan's very large breasts, were featured in John Waters' 1994 film, Serial Mom.
 Waters also wrote a role for Morgan in his never-made feature Flamingos Forever.